MCZhi/MCZhi.github.io.1/_pages/about.md

 - *2023.09*: &nbsp;🎉🎉 We won the best paper runner-up award in ITSC 2023!
 - *2023.09*: &nbsp;🎉🎉 Our paper on human-guided reinforcement learning for robot navigation has been accepted by TPAMI!
 - *2023.08*: &nbsp;🎉🎉 Our GameFormer paper has been accepted by ICCV as **Oral presentation**!
-- *2023.06*: &nbsp;🎉🎉 Our team won the innovation award in the nuPlan Planning Challenge!
-Check out our [report](https://opendrivelab.com/e2ead/AD23Challenge/Track_4_AID.pdf) and [presentation](https://youtu.be/ZwhXilQKULY?t=1204) on our GameFormer Planner.

 # 📝 Publications
 ## Highlights
 <div class='paper-box'><div class='paper-box-image'><img src='images/gendrive.png' alt="sym" width="100%"></div>